cristofercruz/gb-camera-frames/README.md

 ## Notes
 This script will also patch your rom to expose all 8 available wild frame slots.
 The Japan region Pocket Camera normally only exposes 6 wild frames and the international region Game Boy Camera only exposes 7.

+## Supported ROMs
+This script supports the 4 standard release rom variants (Game Boy Camera, Zelda Game Boy Camera, Pocket Camera, CoroCoro Pocket Camera) as a target or source file.
+A recent leak has brought to light a new unreleased Hello Kitty Pocket Camera rom variant which stores frame data unlike the others and as such is unsupported as a target rom but is supported as a source rom using the copy function so you can copy any of its 25 standard and 6 wild frames onto one of the release rom variants.

 ## Credits
 Thanks to @jkbenaim for their [gbcamextract](https://github.com/jkbenaim/gbcamextract) program which helped to figure out the frame data and tile map addresses.
 Thanks to @flozz for their [img2gb](https://github.com/flozz/img2gb) library which provides tile conversion for this script.